andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-17.md

 ---
-title: "17.\_Enjoy being an amateur"
+title: '17.
+Before you go pro, enjoy being an amateur'
 subtitle: >-
   You have a camera, so naturally you want to make money with it right?
 Well, before you start stacking Benjamins, maybe enjoy your time as an amateur --